 This was one of the things I learned very early in my casual dating stint.

 You can be the best-looking guy in the world, but someone is going to reject you at some point for any number of reasons, such as:

 - She’s unavailable or taken

 Trust me, it’s going to happen.
 Also, the more attractive a girl is, the more attention she gets.

 I would think that most girls are hounded by guys in this day and age, especially on dating apps and social networking sites.

 So it’s safe to say that being hit on is not an eventful part of a woman’s life.

 Abundance inspires standards.
-In other words, when a woman is inundated with men hitting on her, she becomes more selective of who she is willing to engage with.
+In other words, when a woman is inundated with men hitting on her, she becomes more selective about who she is willing to engage with.

 All of these factors heavily influence the chances of you facing rejection from a girl.

-So it’s not that there’s something particularly wrong with you, it’s that there’s too many guys in the pipeline.
+So it’s not that there’s something particularly wrong with you; it’s that there are too many guys in the pipeline.